Home

 Dishwasher Detergent

-2 tablespoons baking soda 2 tablespoons borax Mix baking soda and borax and put mixture in dishwasher.
+2 tablespoons baking soda, 2 tablespoons borax, Mix baking soda and borax and put mixture in dishwasher.

 Home-made Window Cleaner